ML4SCI/ML4SCI.github.io/_gsocproposals/2021/proposal_E2E4.md

 ## Requirements
 C++, Python, PyTorch, Tensorflow and some previous experience in Machine Learning.

+## Task
+Please use this link to access the test for this project.
+Tests will be published by Feb.
+24

 ## Mentors
   * [Emanuele Usai](mailto:ml4-sci@cern.ch) (Brown University)
   * [Ruchi Chudasama](mailto:ml4-sci@cern.ch) (University of Alabama)